-- Recruit and retain Broadband members, volunteers, and supporters within their geographic area and share resources with other Broadbands. - Help shape and develop Broadband focus areas and an advocacy frame for the Broadband. - Identify local/regional conservation partners and land management agencies and cultivate positive working relationships to further conservation goals. - Reach out to and create positive relationships with regional elected representatives. - Help identify and facilitate potential education, advocacy, and stewardship projects and partners for the Broadband to engage with in the local area. - Incorporate FUN, humor, and WILD creativity into all Broadband activities.
+- Recruit and retain Broadband members, volunteers, and supporters within their geographic area and share resources with other Broadbands. - Work in collaboration with individuals and organizations to respect and honor diverse cultural perspectives of public lands.
+Seek the representative voices of those whose present-day identity and ancestral history are embedded in the land. - Help shape and develop Broadband focus areas and an advocacy frame for the Broadband.

+- Identify local/regional conservation partners and land management agencies and cultivate positive working relationships to further conservation goals. - Reach out to and create positive relationships with regional elected representatives. - Help identify and facilitate potential education, advocacy, and stewardship projects and partners for the Broadband to engage with in the local area. - Incorporate FUN, humor, and WILD creativity into all Broadband activities.